Hellenistic period: Institutions

 In some fields Hellenistic culture thrived, particularly in its preservation of the past.
 The states of the Hellenistic period were deeply fixated with the past and its seemingly lost glories.
 The preservation of many classical and archaic works of art and literature (including the works of the three great classical tragedians, Aeschylus, Sophocles, and Euripides) are due to the efforts of the Hellenistic Greeks.
-The museum and library of Alexandria was the center of this conservationist activity.
+The Mouseion and Library of Alexandria were the center of this conservationist activity.
 With the support of royal stipends, Alexandrian scholars collected, translated, copied, classified, and critiqued every book they could find.
 Most of the great literary figures of the Hellenistic period studied at Alexandria and conducted research there.
 They were scholar poets, writing not only poetry but treatises on Homer and other archaic and classical Greek literature.

 Athens retained its position as the most prestigious seat of higher education, especially in the domains of philosophy and rhetoric, with considerable libraries and philosophical schools.
-Alexandria had the monumental museum (a research center) and Library of Alexandria which was estimated to have had 700,000 volumes.
+Alexandria had the monumental Mouseion (a research center) and Library of Alexandria, with a estimated collection of 500,000 or more volumes.
 The city of Pergamon also had a large library and became a major center of book production.
 The island of Rhodes had a library and also boasted a famous finishing school for politics and diplomacy.
 Libraries were also present in Antioch, Pella, and Kos.
 Cicero was educated in Athens and Mark Antony in Rhodes.
 Antioch was founded as a metropolis and center of Greek learning which retained its status into the era of Christianity.
 Seleucia replaced Babylon as the metropolis of the lower Tigris.